vishwanathdugani/dependency_management/README.md

 To deploy the API locally using Docker, use the provided `docker-compose.yml` file with the `docker-compose up --build` command.

-This setup encapsulates the application in a container, streamlining deployment and ensuring environment consistency.

-This API stands out for its practical application in managing package dependencies, offering a robust solution for developers navigating complex software ecosystems.

 ### Future improvements and considerations

 Certainly, here's a refined and concise version of the future improvements and considerations for your project: